Non-zero $\theta_{13}$, CP-violation and Neutrinoless Double Beta Decay for Neutrino Mixing in the $A_4\times Z_2\times Z_3$ Flavor Symmetry Model: Introduction

-where, $ c_{ij}=\cos{\theta_{ij}}$, $s_{ij}=\sin{\theta_{ij}}$.
-The diagonal matrix $U_{Maj}= diag (1, e^{ i \alpha}, e^{ i (\beta+\gamma)})$ contains the Majorana CP phases, $\alpha$, $\beta$ which become observable in case the neutrinos behave as Majorana particles.
-To show that neutrinos are Majorana particles, it will most likely require neutrinoless double beta decay to be discovered.
+where, $ c_{ij}=\cos{\theta_{ij}}$, $s_{ij}=\sin{\theta_{ij}}$ such that ($i,j=1,2,3$ and $i<j$).
+The diagonal matrix $U_{Maj}= diag (1, e^{ i \alpha}, e^{ i\beta})$ contains the Majorana CP phases, $\alpha$ and $\beta$, which become observable in case the neutrinos behave as Majorana particles.
+To show that neutrinos are Majorana particles, it require neutrino-less double beta decay to be discovered.
 Such kind of decays are yet to be observed.
 To explain these issues, symmetry would play an important role.
-Wendell Furry \cite{Furry:1939qr} considered Majorana nature of particles, to study a kinetic process which was similar to double beta disintegraton without neutrino emission popularly known as neutrinoless double beta decay (NDBD) \cite{DellOro:2016tmg}.
+Wendell Furry \cite{Furry:1939qr} considered Majorana nature of particles, to study a kinetic process which was similar to double beta disintegration without neutrino emission popularly known as neutrino-less double beta decay (NDBD) \cite{DellOro:2016tmg}.
 It can be expressed as $(A,Z)\rightarrow (A, Z+2)+2e^-$ which violates the lepton number by two units and creates a pair of electron, and Majorana neutrino masses are generated as electroweak symmetry is broken.
-The large value of the scale of lepton number violation (LNV), typically $\Lambda \sim (10^{14} - 10^{15})$ GeV, is generally linked to the observed smallness of neutrino masses.
-Since the neutrino mass is zero in standard model\cite{Bilenky:2012qi}, we need to construct a model which is beyond the standard model by adopting a new symmetry and generate non-zero neutrino mass.
+The large value of the cut-off scale of lepton number violation (LNV), typically $\Lambda \sim (10^{14} - 10^{15})$ GeV, is generally linked to the observed smallness of neutrino masses.
+Since, the neutrino mass is zero in standard model\cite{Bilenky:2012qi}, we need to construct a model which is beyond the standard model by adopting a new symmetry and generate non-zero neutrino mass.
 One such model is the effective theories, which can generate neutrino masses through Weinberg operator \cite{Weinberg:1979sa}.